lmeng2857/modern_ui_ux_gpt3/README.md

 - An excellent exercise in translating a Figma design into a responsive, visually appealing application
 - Opportunity for practicing CSS layout management techniques
 - Offered practical experience in effectively managing applications with multiple and complex components
-- A training project based on a [tutorial](https://www.youtube.com/watch?v=F627pKNUCVQ&list=PLSMvqLRq1VkI0Yx4ZGzqs1qgFUCpzg3vQ) by 'JavaScript Mastery' on YouTube
+- A training project featuring a UI section based on a [tutorial](https://www.youtube.com/watch?v=F627pKNUCVQ&list=PLSMvqLRq1VkI0Yx4ZGzqs1qgFUCpzg3vQ) by 'JavaScript Mastery' on YouTube, supplemented with a self-added sign-up form.

+## Features
+- Responsive design ensures compatibility across various screen sizes.
+- Access the sign-up form by clicking on "Sign Up", "Get Started", or "Request Early Access" buttons.
+- Users can edit details after their initial input, providing flexibility in the sign-up process.

 ## Responsive Interface